xplosionmind/tommi.space/content/jam/public/Looking for a home in Rotterdam.md

 I am curating this page both as a reference for myself to keep track of all the tips and links I get, but also to start drafting a communal and crowdsourced set of resources and advice for home-seekers in Rotterdam.
 Feel free to suggest any change by heading to the source code of the page (see the footer).
 If this gets enough interest, we could consider moving it to a more impersonal and collective space where it’s also easier to contribute and edit the content.

 <div class='yellow box'>

-	<strong>Note:</strong> I am extremely lazy and particularly overwhelmed lately, so I won’t be spending much time verifying notes I am writing on here.
+**Note**: I am extremely lazy and particularly overwhelmed lately, so I won’t be spending much time verifying notes I am writing on here.
 Please check the resources yourself and feel free to hit me up if you notice something is off.

 </div>

 ## Unions and networks